RandomNoobster/Autolycus/README.md

 ## Self hosting

-It it designed to be run on [replit.com](https://replit.com).
+This branch is no longer in active development!
+Consequently it will probably not work...
+The branch in active development can be found [here](https://github.com/RandomNoobster/Autolycus/tree/oracle).
+Anyhow, this branch is designed to be run on [replit.com](https://replit.com).
 You can simply fork the [repl](https://replit.com/@PoliticsAndWar/Autolycus).
 For it to function, you will need to add the required environment variables.
 A tutorial about environment variables on replit can be found [here](https://docs.replit.com/programming-ide/storing-sensitive-information-environment-variables).
 The following variables are required:
 - `api_key` (your pnw api key)
 - `bot_token` (your discord bot key)
 - `pymongolink` (the [connection string](https://docs.mongodb.com/manual/reference/connection-string/) to your mongoDB)